-- 1. To complete the FAFSA the student and his or her parents (if a dependent student) must use the information from the most recent year's federal tax return.
-For example, the 2015 federal tax return should be used to complete the 2017-2018 FAFSA.
-The 2011 federal tax return will be used to complete the 2017-2018 FAFSA. - 2.
+- 1. To complete the FAFSA the student and his or her parents (if a dependent student) must use the information from the federal tax return filed two years ago instead of one.
+For example, the 2015 federal tax return should be used to complete the 2017-2018 FAFSA. - 2.
 If the student and/or parents will not file federal taxes because they are not required to by the Internal Revenue Service (IRS), then the untaxed income and benefits for the most recent year must be used to complete the FAFSA.